 alert on August 14, 2005 that referenced CME-243.
 Other FrSIRT alerts also include CME identifiers.
 See the Products

-and Services Including CME Identifiers page for a complete list of the organizations that are including or have included CME identifiers in their anti-virus and information security products, services, Web sites, alerts, encyclopedias, etc.
+and Services Including CME Identifiers page for a complete list of the organizations that are including or have included CME identifiers in their anti-virus and information security products, services, Web sites, alerts, encyclopedias, etc. MITRE to Host CME Booth at FIAC 2005 MITRE is scheduled to host a CME/OVAL/CVE exhibitor booth at Federal

 Information Assurance Conference (FIAC) 2005, October 25-26, 2005, at the Inn and Conference Center, University of Maryland University College, in Adelphi, Maryland, USA.
 The conference will expose CVE, OVAL, and CME to network and systems administrators, security practitioners, acquisition and procurement officials, systems security officers, federal managers, accreditors, and certifiers from numerous agencies of the U.S. federal government.
+Common Vulnerabilities and Exposures (CVE) is a dictionary of common, standardized names for publicly known information security vulnerabilities and exposures.
+Open

 Vulnerability and Assessment Language (OVAL) is a common language for security experts to discuss the technical details of how to identify the presence of vulnerabilities and configuration issues on computer systems using Community Forum-developed XML schemas and definitions.
 MITRE